Looking for Thanksgiving resources for your homeschool? I’ve found ten great options to help you explore the holiday with your kids.

 Want to include Thanksgiving into your TV time?
 Here are some good viewing options to help you homeschool through the Thanksgiving holiday:

-- The Mayflower Pilgrims*
+- American Experience: The Pilgrims*

 - William Bradford: Inspiring Animated Heroes